topmonks/hlidac-shopu/scripts/README.md

 ***You need to be logged to AWS client with your credentials.***

-Navigate to root directory of the project and run for stats for current month:
+Navigate to root directory of the project and run for stats from beginning:

 ```bash
 $  yarn stats